My Dog is Scared of Cars and Traffic

 We should use a harness which attaches under their legs, not around their neck.
 If the dog becomes scared, they can choke themselves when they try to run away, worsening their fear and trauma in the process.
 If your dog is fine to travel in a car, you can first take them to a quieter area with little traffic.
 Once the walk begins, you can start to walk somewhere with more vehicles.

 Stand resolute beside them and hold firm to their leash.
 If they become very scared, stop and make them sit.
 Provide them with a treat, pet them and give them encouraging words.
 Once they have calmed down, you can resume the walk.
 Repeat this process when necessary.
 Eventually, the dog will start to associate walking near traffic as a positive experience.

 Whether our dog is a puppy or an adult dog, we need to ensure they are educated properly.
 This means providing the right kind of socialization and ensuring they understand their environment without being scared of it.
-Basic obedience training is where we need to start.
-Ensure they know commands and can stop when dear traffic, especially if there is a chance they will run into it.
+Basic obedience training is the starting point.
+Ensure they know commands and can stop when near traffic, especially if there is a chance they will run into it.

 Below we share a video where we show you some common mistakes dog guardians make when walking a dog so you can avoid them with yours: